codefresh-io/docs.codefresh.io/_docs/kb/articles/disable-status-updates-to-github.md

       options:
         enableNotifications: false
     ```
+1. Save the changes and close the YAML.

-5. Run the `codefresh replace pipeline -f pipeline_name_spec.yaml` to update your pipeline from the YAML file
+5. Run the `codefresh replace pipeline -f pipeline_name_spec.yaml` to update your pipeline with the specifications from the YAML file.